richwps/semanticproxy/SemanticProxy/README.md

 Port to use by the web server

 PreloadFiles:
-Specifies RDF data to be loaded at system start; Is only done when there is a clean db.
+Specifies RDF data to be loaded at system start; Is only done when there is a fresh DB.
 	WPS:             A file that contains RDF information on a WPS
 	Process:         A file that contains RDF information on a process
 	ReplaceableHost: Attribute; Contains wildcard string to be replaced with the host name